-I conclude with expressing my humble but earnest hope that this explanation may be found satisfactory to His Majesty.
-The call which the King has been pleased to direct your lordship to make affords me an opportunity of adverting to a subject I could not, without arrogance, have approached in the House of Commons-I mean the personal relation in which I have the honour to stand to the King.
+"I conclude with expressing my humble but earnest hope that this explanation may be found satisfactory to His Majesty.
+The call which the King has been pleased to direct your lordship to make affords me an opportunity of adverting to a subject I could not, without arrogance, have approached in the House of Commons-I mean the personal relation in which I have the honor to

-Besides what I owe to official duty and constitutional loyalty, I am deeply sensible of the warm gratitude by which His Majesty's kingly magnanimity, 16 displayed in my promotion, has ever bound me to him, and I have laboured by all the means in my power to endear His Majesty to his people.
-His gracious approval of the manner in which I executed the painful task assigned to me in the Special Commission will never be effaced from my memory; and I venture to hope that His Majesty, whether on the present occasion he may or may not think my opinion just, will give me credit for acting upon it to the best of my humble ability, and with the same ardent zeal for his happiness and honour.
+"Besides what I owe to official duty and constitutional loyalty, I am deeply sensible of the warm gratitude by which His Majesty's kingly magnanimity,' displayed in my promotion, has ever bound me to him, and I have labored by all the means in my power to endear His Majesty to his people.
+His gracious approval of the manner in which I executed the painful task assigned to me in the Special Commission will never be effaced from my memory; and I venture to hope that His Majesty, whether on the present occasion he may or may not think my opinion just, will give me credit for acting upon it to the best of my humble ability, and with the same ardent zeal for his happiness and honor."

-The concluding lines of this statement seem to show that Denman, like the first Pitt, and other impulsive and high-minded patriots, when brought into close quarters with Royalty, was by no means insensible to 'that divinity which doth hedge a King.'
+The concluding lines of this statement seem to show that Denman, like the first Pitt, and other impulsive and high-minded patriots, when brought into close quarters with Royalty, was by no means insensible to "that divisity which doth hadge a King"